meetric1/sdk_screenspace_shaders/README.md

 # Limitations
 * Custom pixel shaders do not work on DirectX 8.
 The screen will simply render like normal.
 * Source is old and the shaders do not support everything that modern pixel shaders can offer, as the only shader model supported is 2.0b.
 For example, no for-loops and a limit of 32 const registers.
 * The screen will have a slight blur (like FXAA) due to downsampling.
 If this is an issue, apply the shader overlay only when necessary.
+UPDATE: this can be workarounded by setting alpha to 0 on untouched pixels (see hearts example)

 # Credits
 This repository uses a jerryrigged shader setup from [Source SDK 2013](https://github.com/ValveSoftware/source-sdk-2013) and the [standalone shader compiler](https://github.com/SCell555/ShaderCompile) by SCell555.